Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 Zen Garden with Koi Pond

-My backyard zen garden has a beautiful stone wall with steps that lead to a grassy area with a koi tree sculpture, benches, and specimen shrubs and trees.
-There are two staddle stones that flank the stone wall and a few other garden statues as well.
+My backyard zen garden design has a beautiful stone wall with steps that lead to a grassy area with a koi tree sculpture, benches, and specimen shrubs and trees.
+Two staddle stones flank the stone wall and a few other garden statues as well.

 The zen garden has a few different types of landscape rocks that were designed in an aesthetically pleasing way.
 And I’m sure there are elements of feng shui as this home was designed with that in mind.

 We have a small koi pond in our zen garden that makes the space that much better.
-It’s so relaxing to hear the water fall and I LOVE sitting out there on the back porch.
+It’s so relaxing to hear the waterfall and I LOVE sitting out there on the back porch, especially in spring when everything is just starting to bloom.

 When we moved in, our pond was empty, so we bought a few smaller koi fish to enjoy and it’s been a real thrill.
 They are very personable, love to eat, and we named them after each member of our family.